EVATool/fae-architecture-log/_decisions/team-projects-domain-model.md

 ## How is this decision evaluated?

-Based on the [wireframe]( https://lsw4em.axshare.com/prototype/login/lsw4em#id=wvfe6y&p=website) and the given [Excel-file](https://github.com/Archi-Lab/elsi-by-design-excel/), a first version of the domain model was created.
-This version was improved with several attributes and relationships.
+Based on the [wireframe]( https://lsw4em.axshare.com/prototype/login/lsw4em#id=wvfe6y&p=website) and the given [Excel-file](https://github.com/Archi-Lab/elsi-by-design-excel/), a first version of the domain model will be created.
+This version will be improved with several attributes and relationships.

 ## Resolution Details